 With the right training and having the opportunity to get used to humans at a young age, the German Shepherd is the perfect family dog breed.
 They are hugely loyal, and they will put their lives on the line to protect the pack or human family.
 They are wonderful with children and even other pets, but it’s best if they are socialized when they are young so they are used to the family environment.
 German Shepherds are deeply affectionate and thrive when included in a loving family.
 Without the proper care and attention, they may act out in unpredictable or dangerous ways, which is why it's important to socialize and train them at an early age.
 Give your German Shepherd the gift of a family, and you will be rewarded with unconditional love and devotion.

 German Shepherds are surely one of the most respectful and noble breeds of dog that exist in the world.
 Of course, as with every kind of dog this depends on having proper training and being exposed to people from a young age.
 Not only are they respectful but they are also very widely respected by us humans!
 They give out an aura of strength and elegance that many people find inspiring.
-Indeed, for many folks this respect even extends to fear, not just because of the German Shepherd's dominant appearance but also because of its not always deserved reputation of being an aggressive breed.

 Do you like to keep fit and healthy, and do you love the outdoors?
 Then the German Shepherd is the perfect choice for you!
 They are a very physical breed, and their strength and endurance is really something quite remarkable.
 They are capable of walking longer distances than humans can, so you'd better get yourself in shape!
 It's usually recommended that a German Shepherd gets at least an hour of walking every day, which can also be great for you as this will help you keep off those extra pounds.
 Many people have found that their health has dramatically improved when they were forced to take their German Shepherd outside on a daily basis.
 There's no excuse to stay inside when you have to take proper care of your German Shepherd!